WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 styles, so `<button is="fancy-button">` will look the same as `<button>` until you customize it further.

-If you want to customize a _built-in_ by applying only new styles and not adding any new logic, it might be best to use a CSS class instead.
-The main benefit of _Customized Built-ins_ is to extend or add new logic.
+If you want to customize a _built-in_ by applying only new styles and not adding any new logic, it might be best to use a CSS class instead. _Customized Built-ins_ are best used when extending or adding new logic.

 If you create an _Autonomous Custom Element_ (e.g. `<fancy-button>`) you'll need to style it from scratch as _Autonomous Custom Elements_ have no default CSS.
 You will probably want to add some CSS to these elements - even if it's just